 Plant-Animal Interactions.
 Anacardiaceae are noted for the sometimes extremely violent allergenic reactions their exudates cause; catechols, resorcinols and other types of phenolic compounds - often in a mixture, as in urushiol - are involved.
 About a quarter of the genera - all Anacardioideae - have such compounds.

-Aphids (Fordinae) that form distinctive galls are closely associated with species of Pistacia (Inbar 2009), while a gall-forming jumping psyllid plant louse, the hemipteran Calophya, is notably common on Schinus, and other psyllids occur on Anacardiaceae (Burckhardt & Basset 2000; Burckhardt 2005).
+Aphids (Fordinae) that form distinctive galls are closely associated with species of Pistacia (Inbar 2009), the sometimes massive, spherical galls producing terpenes that dissuade goats, at least, from eating them (Rostás et al. 2013), and aphid galls form on other Anacardiaceae (Wool 2004).
+A gall-forming jumping psyllid plant louse, the hemipteran Calophya, is notably common on Schinus, and other psyllids occur on Anacardiaceae (Burckhardt & Basset 2000; Burckhardt 2005).

 Pollination Biology & Seed Dispersal.
 There is chalzogamy in Pistacia, and perhaps other genera, the pollen tube moving from the funicle via the ponticulus, an outgrowth of the funicle that bridges the gap between it and the chalaza (Martínez-Pallé & Herrero 1995; Bachelier & Endress 2009).